Constraining parameters of low mass merging compact binary systems with Einstein Telescope alone: Introduction

 \section{Introduction}

-The second generation gravitational wave (GW) detectors opened the gravitational wave astronomy with the first detection of merging compact objects.
-GW150914 \cite{2016PhRvL.116f1102A} was the direct detection of binary black hole.
-Numerous binary black hole (BBH) detections in the next run since then, have shown the existence of a population of stellar-mass black holes (BHs) undetected in the previous observations which is much heavier than those detected through the observation of X-ray binaries \cite{2021PhRvX..11b1053A,2019PhRvX...9c1040A,2020arXiv200408342T,2020PhRvL.125j1102A}.
-The first detection of binary neutron star (BNS) coalescence \cite{2017PhRvL.119p1101A} with simultaneous gamma-ray burst observation and the subsequent detection of electromagnetic counterpart provided a better understanding of the origin of short gamma-ray bursts \cite{2017ApJ...848L..14G,2017ApJ...848L..15S,2017ApJ...848L..13A,2017Sci...358.1556C,2017Natur.551...71T,2017Sci...358.1579H,2017ApJ...848L..12A}.
+The second-generation gravitational wave (GW) detectors initiated GW astronomy with the first detection of merging compact objects GW150914 \cite{2016PhRvL.116f1102A}, which was the direct detection of a binary black hole (BBH).
+Numerous BBH detections in the next run since then have shown the existence of a population of stellar-mass black holes (BHs) undetected in previous observations which is much heavier than those detected through the observation of x-ray binaries \cite{2021PhRvX..11b1053A,2019PhRvX...9c1040A,2020arXiv200408342T,2020PhRvL.125j1102A}.
+The first detection of a binary neutron star (BNS) inspiral \cite{2017PhRvL.119p1101A} with simultaneous gamma-ray burst observation and the subsequent detection of the electromagnetic counterpart provided a better understanding of the origin of short gamma-ray bursts \cite{2017ApJ...848L..14G,2017ApJ...848L..15S,2017ApJ...848L..13A,2017Sci...358.1556C,2017Natur.551...71T,2017Sci...358.1579H,2017ApJ...848L..12A}.
 The observations of the associated kilonova proved that the BNS mergers source the formation of the heaviest metals through r-process nucleosynthesis.
-The joint detection of GW and gamma-ray bursts proved the speed of GW and the speed of light to be equal with an accuracy of 1 in $10^{15}$ \cite{2017ApJ...848L..13A}.
+The joint detection of GWs and gamma-ray bursts proved the speed of GW and the speed of light to be equal with an accuracy of 1 in $10^{15}$ \cite{2017ApJ...848L..13A}.